-From the perspective of complexity sciences, the body can be considered as an operating complex adaptive system consisting of many complex adaptive systems on smaller scales (like organs, tissues, cells) and larger scales (society).
+From the perspective of complexity science, the body can be considered as an operating complex adaptive system consisting of many complex adaptive systems on smaller scales (like organs, tissues, cells) and larger scales (society).
 The body's systems are normally in balance and show recovery through self-organization and buffering.
-In a severe burn, multiple systems which are dynamically interconnected can become noticeably unbalanced leading to burn shock, acute renal failure, and/or psychological derailment for example.
-Complex systems can be present at different levels and complexity science can also be used for research purposes to studies processes at cellular, physical, and societal level.
-The individual cell is already a complex system with its own metabolism, division, communication, migration, DNA assembly and so on.
-From a metalevel human individuals can be studies as a complex system where every person is part of human networks and have interaction.
-It therefore means that not only burn care itself, but also the burn research can benefit from it.
+In a severe burn, multiple systems which are dynamically interconnected can become noticeably unbalanced leading to burn shock, acute renal failure, and/or psychological derailment, for example.
+Complex systems can be present at different levels and complexity science can also be used for research purposes to study processes at the cellular, physical, and societal levels.
+The individual cell is already a complex system with its own metabolism, division, communication, migration, DNA assembly, and so on.
+From a metalevel, human individuals can be studied as a complex system where every person is part of human networks and have interaction.
+It, therefore, means that not only burn care itself, but also the burn research can benefit from it.

 This perspective paper is written to lift the tip of the veil in terms of the added value of complexity science for the future of burn care and its research.
-The aim is to raise awareness of the concept of complexity and the interesting similarities of its concept at macro scale (society), human scale (patients) or microscale (like the cellular level).
-This will help to understand to overall processes of systems burn care professionals have to deal with, with the ultimate goal to improve burn care for the benefit of the individual patient.
-The basic principles of complex systems and complexity science will be discussed and its potentials for health care professionals via realistic examples.
+The aim is to raise awareness of the concept of complexity and the interesting similarities of its concept at macro-scale (society), human scale (patients), or microscale (like the cellular level).
+This will help to understand the overall processes of systems which burn care professionals have to deal with.
+The ultimate goal would be to improve burn care for the benefit of the individual patient.
+The basic principles of complex systems and complexity science will be discussed and their potentials for health care professionals via realistic examples.